JohanVanslembrouck/corolib/README.md

 	cmake ../
 	make -j 4

+or

+    cd <path>/corolib
+    cd ..
+    mkdir corolib-build
+    cd corolib-build
+    cmake ../corolib
+    make -j 4

+This second alternative keeps your build directory completly out of the source code.
+When using Visual Studio to build corolib, it occurred that Visual Studio got confused by the content of the build directory.

-Go to the examples/ subdirectories and start the executables.
+Go to the examples/tutorial subdirectory and start the executables.
 (See README.md files in the corresponding source directories.)

 #### Boost